 There is a quick trick that can make a huge difference in how evening family time goes.
 I don’t guarantee much when it comes to human behavior, but if I were to try, I’d hedge my bets on this technique for parents who work outside of the home.
 Stay at home parents can use the same technique, just from inside the house.

-He turned on a song that put him into a good mood.
+- He turned on a song that put him in a good mood.
 Sometimes he just savored the silence.

 Lastly, he set an intention for his time with the family that evening.
 Sometimes it was to make sure to look his wife and each child in the eyes and ask about their day…. and then to actually listen to their answers.
 Some days he committed to making sure to smile at each of his family members.
 Other days he’d focus on being a good partner in the tasks of dishes and putting the kids to bed.
 Sometimes he committed (to himself) to take the girls on a bike ride.
 Once in a while, he would look up a joke that he could tell at dinner.
 And always, he set his intention to be as loving as he could be.
 This was a big step for his goal of living without regret.